anuescapist/urbaneolifespaces/README.md

 Credits:
 Anushka - Project Developer,asad ali , shreya parbha
-[List any third-party libraries or resources used]

 License:
-This project is licensed under the [urbaneolifespaces.com].
+This project is licensed under the @urbaneolifespaces.com.
 See the LICENSE.md file for details.